 The Company recognizes the future cost to comply with lease obligations at the end of a lease as it relates to tangible long-lived assets in accordance with the accounting standard for the asset retirement and environmental obligations ("ARO") in the Company's consolidated financial statements.
 Most lease agreements require the Company to restore the leased property to its original condition, including removal of certain long-lived assets the Company has installed, at the end of the lease.
 A liability for the fair value of an asset retirement obligation along with a corresponding increase to the carrying value of the related long-lived asset is recorded at the time a lease agreement is executed.
 The Company amortizes the amount added to property and equipment, net and recognizes accretion expense in connection with the discounted liability over the reasonably assured lease term.
 The estimated liability is based on the Company's historical experience in closing bakery-cafes, fresh dough facilities, and support centers and the related external cost associated with these activities.
 Revisions to the liability could occur due to changes in estimated retirement costs or changes in lease terms.
-As of December 29, 2015 and December 30, 2014, the Company's net ARO asset included in property and equipment, net was \$10.3 million and \$13.3 million, respectively, and its net ARO liability included in other long-term liabilities was \$19.5 million and \$19.8 million, respectively.
-ARO accretion expense was \$1.0 million, \$0.6 million, and \$0.6 million for fiscal 2015, fiscal 2014, and fiscal 2013, respectively.
+As of December 27, 2016 and December 29, 2015, the net ARO asset included in property and equipment, net was \$8.9 million and \$10.3 million, respectively, and the net ARO liability included in other long-term liabilities was \$20.4 million and \$19.5 million, respectively.
+ARO accretion expense was \$0.8 million, \$1.0 million, and \$0.6 million for fiscal 2016, fiscal 2015, and fiscal 2014, respectively.